Snowflake-Labs/sfquickstarts/site/sfguides/src/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python.md

 Remember you can always reference the entire project in [GitHub](https://github.com/dbt-labs/python-snowpark-formula1) to view the complete folder and file strucutre.

 <!-- ------------------------ -->
-## Data modeling -- sources and staging
+## Data modeling: review sources and staging
 Duration: 3

 In any data project we start with raw data, clean and transform, and gain insights.
 In this step we'll be showing you how to bring raw data into dbt and create staging models.
 The steps of setting up sources and staging models were completed when we forked our repo, so we'll only need to preview these files (instead of build them).